soixantecircuits/piano/README.md

 By default, it will add `fadeInUp` and `fadeOutDown` classes to your container.
 Just load the animate.css stylesheet and you'll have nice animations.
 You can also use the `data-piano-animation-in` and `data-piano-animation-out` attributes to define custom classes to toggle on hide/show.

 You can also choose to create your own animations, and thus just use the classes toggled by piano to trigger them.

+## Tactile events

+Piano's support for tactile events is still in development (I know, for a virtual keyboard destined to touchscreens, it's kinda lame ...).
+However, it should work (though not ideally and efficiently) with the browser emulation of the `click` event on touchscreens.
+You can also define your own event to listen to in the initialization : `piano.init('touchstart');` for example (default is `'click'`).

+This will be optimized very soon.
+If you have any ideas, suggestions, or even want to get your hands dirty hand submit a PR, you are more than welcome !

 ## Layouts